 - Medicare Part A (Hospital Insurance)

-Covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care offered through the federal government.
+Part A covers inpatient hospital stays, care received in a skilled nursing facility, hospice care, and select home health care offered through the federal government.

 - Medicare Part B (Medical Insurance)

 Medicare Part B covers certain doctors' services, outpatient care, medical supplies, and preventive services offered through the federal government.